bobiasg/cfj-cognito-amplify/content/1_ModuleOne/_index.md

 In this workshop, we’ll walk through how to set up Cognito for a simple web app.
 We’ll perform these steps:

-- Create a Cogni1to user pool
+- Create a Cognito user pool
-- Add sign-up and sign-in pages
+- Add sign-in pages
 - Assign IAM roles to authenticated users
 - Access AWS resources from the app
 <!-- - Verify email addresses and phone numbers -->